|

 For rigorous analysis of optical components, VirtualLab Fusion includes multiple Maxwell solvers.

-To achieve Fast Physical Optics, Maxwell solvers are selectively applied in each region of the light path
+To achieve Fast Physical Optics, Maxwell solvers are selectively applied in each region of the light path to optimize accuracy vs numerical effort.

 The solutions in each region are connected through non-sequential field tracing to solve Maxwell's equations in the entire optical system.
-For a technical paper on this topic, click on

-in the light path, calculations are done in the spatial domain (x-domain) or the spatial frequency domain (k-domain) as shown.
+Below are three examples of Maxwell solvers in VirtualLab.
+As a beam propagates through different regions, in the light path, calculations are done in the spatial domain (x-domain) or the spatial frequency domain (k-domain) as shown.

 See below (Fourier Transforms) for more discussion of changing between these domains.